-- There is extreme variation in weather on the day. - The make-up of the field in a competition being played on the day is significantly different from the make-up of the players participating in general play rounds on the same day.
+- There is extreme variation in weather on the day. - A competition is being played on the day where the make-up of the field is significantly different from the make-up of the players participating in general play rounds on the same day.